TanYewWei/ecto/lib/ecto/adapters/riak/migrations.md

 ## Implementation

-1. Each model name **MUST** end with a suffix `Version#{N}`.
-So `My.Great.Model.Ver3` is NOT a valid module name, while `My.Great.Model.Version3` is a valid module name.
+1. Each new successive version of a model must share the same module prefix as previous versions.

-    For example, the following set of modules constitutes a valid set of Riak modules.
+    For example, the following set of modules constitutes a valid set of Ecto.RiakModel modules.

-    ```
-    My.Great.Model.V0
+    ```elixir
+    My.Great.Model
     My.Great.Model.Ver1
     My.Great.Model.Version2
     My.Great.Model.Zap
     ```

-    But the following is not a valid set of Riak Modules (because `My.Great.Model` does not give us indication of a shared module prefix)

-    ```
-    My.Great.Model
-    My.Great.Model.Ver1
-    ```
+    In this case, the `My.Great.Model` prefix is common to all modules.

-    The `Ecto.Adapters.Riak.Migration` will look for a module, and any other module that shares a common prefix ("My.Great.Model" in the example above), and use the return value of the `version/0` function (see step 4) to order the modules.
+    The `Ecto.Adapters.Riak.Migration` will look for a module, and any other module that shares a common prefix, and use the return value of the `version/0` function (see step 3) to order the modules.

     If any required module is not available during runtime, a `Ecto.Adapters.Riak.MigrationModulesException` is raised.
 For example, a migration from entity version 1 to version 4 of a module must have modules declared for versions 2, 3, and 4.